Frequently Asked Questions about IELOL

 Does it matter when I apply, sooner or towards the end of the application period?

-All applications received before the deadline will be reviewed equally.
+All applications are reviewed on a rolling basis.
 Applications received after the application period have significantly less probability of acceptance.

 Are there scholarships available for IELOL?

-Yes, there is one scholarship per year for students outside the United States.
+Yes, there is one scholarship per year to be divided among participants outside the United States in the form of a reduction in the IELOL tuition.
 Please visit IELOL Scholarship for additional information.
-This is a needs-based award and does require additional information beyond the standard program application.
+This is a need-based award and does require additional information beyond the standard program application.
+Scholarship funds will be made available on a first-come, first-serve basis.

 Participation & Workload